Esquinas: History

 Esquinas was originally composed in 1931, in two movements and scored for chamber orchestra with a soprano voice in the first movement.
 According to one source, a version of Esquinas for orchestra alone was premiered on 20 November 1931 by the Orquesta Sinfónica de México under the composer's baton.
 Two years later, in October 1933, Revueltas decided to make a new version of Esquinas.
 The second version is more compact, less repetitive, without abandoning the collage-form structure of short episodes.
 The two final movements are combined into one, and several orchestrational problems of the original version are corrected or improved.
 This abbreviated version is regarded as either a single-movement composition, or as broken into three movements.

 The composer's note for Esquinas reads:

 Instrumentation

 The first version of Esquinas is unpublished and details of the scoring are unknown.
 The second version is scored for a chamber orchestra which, according to the manuscript of the score held by the Free Library of Philadelphia (Fleisher Collection), consists of piccolo, 2 flutes, 2 oboes, cor anglais, E♭ clarinet, 2 clarinets, bass clarinet, 2 bassoons, 4 horns, 4 trumpets, 3 trombones, tuba, timpani, percussion (including xylophone), and strings.
-The publisher's (Peer International) website gives a slightly different instrumentation: 3 flutes (third doubling piccolo), 2 oboes, cor angalis, E♭ clarinet, 2 clarinets, bass clarinet, 4 horns, D trumpet, 4 trumpets, 3 trombones, tuba, timpani, percussion (2 Indian drums, xylophone, ch, bass drum, suspended cymbal, woodblock, tamtam, triangle, jingles, güiro), harp, and strings.
+The publisher's (Peer International) website gives a slightly different instrumentation: 3 flutes (third doubling piccolo), 2 oboes, cor anglais, E♭ clarinet, 2 clarinets, bass clarinet, 4 horns, D trumpet, 4 trumpets, 3 trombones, tuba, timpani, percussion (2 Indian drums, xylophone, ch, bass drum, suspended cymbal, woodblock, tamtam, triangle, jingles, güiro), harp, and strings.